pierrelouismissler/AsTeR/research/README.md

 - Data Preprocessing and Cleaning: Load the data, merge single files into one dataframe and remove Twitter specific labels and signs.
 - Train a Random Forest Classifier on the vectorized text data.
 We train one against all in for two different types of classes:
+  - (1) Content
+    - 'other_useful_information',
+    - 'infrastructure_and_utilities_damage',
+    - 'injured_or_dead_people',
+    - 'not_related_or_irrelevant',
+    - 'donation_needs_or_offers_or_volunteering_services',
+    - 'caution_and_advice', 'sympathy_and_emotional_support',
+    - 'missing_trapped_or_found_people',
+    - 'displaced_people_and_evacuations',
+    - 'affected_people',
+    - 'disease_signs_or_symptoms',
+    - 'prevention',
+    - 'disease_transmission',
+    - 'treatment',
+    - 'deaths_reports'
-  - (1) Content and (2) Category.
+  - (2) Category.
+    - 'storm',
+    - 'eq',
+    - 'flood',
+    - 'virus'
 - The output is a list of features and their corresponding feature importance for Content and Category, respectively.

-More text in plain format
+This information then serves as an input to determine the priority score of an incoming call.